tspindler-cms/tetet-vwv/README.txt

     Pirat3n - Indochinese huts
     James J Jackson - The Sullivans and various model upgrades Helijah - for the A-5 base model
+    TAZ56 - for donation of the EC-121 model

 Without these persons the mod would not have been possible!

 Also thanks to present contributors:
-    Odyseus - overhauling the base model of the CVA-31 Erwin23p - providing the new main mast of USS_Maddox ColeMinor - created graphics for the mod
+    Odyseus - overhauling the base model of the CVA-31 and many other models Erwin23p - providing the new main mast of USS_Maddox ColeMinor - created graphics for the mod